 Bichons need frequent brushing, preferably every day.
 It’s recommended to bathe and clip them every four to six weeks to keep their dense coats clean and manageable.

 Because the majority of hair that is shed remains within the undercoat, mats can form if they are not brushed out regularly.

-Your Shih Tzu cross Bichon puppy is likely to end up as entertaining and outgoing as both parent breeds and will require a medium amount of exercise.
+Your Shih Tzu cross Bichon puppy is likely to end up as entertaining and outgoing as both parent breeds.

-One area where they can be challenging is when potty training, so puppy classes are a good idea to make sure you’re doing everything right.
+One area where both breeds can be challenging is when potty training, because of their small bladders.
+So, puppy classes are a good idea to make sure you’re doing everything right.

 Shih Tzu are not an overly active breed, so a short walk every day plus a small amount of playtime will be more than enough.

 That said, they love spending time with their owners and will happily curl up with you wherever you happen to be in your home.

 While Bichons enjoy a good run, this is usually combined with longer periods of time when they’re happy to curl up at home and observe life.
 When they do run, they are fast.
 So, make sure you have good recall when playing in open areas.

 Scientific studies support the theory that creating mixed breeds provides something known as hybrid vigor.
 This basically means that opening the gene pool by crossing different breeds increases the health and vitality of mixed breed puppies compared to purebred.